-Click the Security Server from the menu.
+Click the Saks button at the upper side of the table and choose Install Security Server from the menu.
 The Security Server Installation window is displayed.

 Installing Security Server the from Tasks menu

 - 5. Select the hosts on which you want to install the Security Server instances. - 6.
 Choose the configuration settings you want to use.